EERL-EPFL/spice-ui/README.md

 regions, or just the one selected.

 Finally, the `PROCEDURAL BLANK` tab will show all of the procedural blanks available.
-Unlike `Project samples`, they do not cary location information, however, the selecting of treatment is the same.
+Unlike `Project samples`, they do not carry location information;
+however, the selection of treatment is the same.

 ![Experiments create 2](./docs/screenshots/experiment-create-treatment-selector-2.png)